goFrendiAsgard/ayanami/README.md

 ![Workflow](images/ayanami-workflow.png)

-1. User creating a project by invoking `ayanami init`.
+1. User creates a project by invoking `ayanami init`.
-2. User write `composition` inside project's generator.
+2. User writes `composition` inside project's generator.
-3. Once the composition has been defined, user invoke `make scaffold` to generate `source code`.
+3. Once the composition has been defined, user invokes `make scaffold` to generate `source code`.
-4. User completing the generated `source code`.
+4. User completes the generated `source code`.
-5. User deploying the application by invoking `make build`
+5. User deploys the application by invoking `make build`
-6. Whenever the `composition` has to be modified, user need to to re-`scaffold` and re-`build`.
-Please note that the generator will never overwrite the `source code`.
+6. Whenever the `composition` has to be modified, user need to to re-`scaffold` and re-`build` (Please note that the generator should never overwrite the `source code`).
 7. User can modify or write their his/her own `template` or `gen`.

 # Terminologies

 * `Composition`: Data flow and architecture of your program.
 Composition contains `flows`, `services`.
-* `Flow`: Your business logic.
+* `Flow`: Data flow of your application.
 Basically, flow should receive `package` from input `trigger`, send the message to other `flows` or `services`, and finally send package to output `trigger`.
 * `Trigger`: Trigger might send/receive a `package`.
 It is how you communicate with the outside world (e.g: HTTP request trigger, HTTP response trigger, scheduler, etc)
 * `Service`: Container of `functions`.
 If your functions are depending on each others or belong to the same domain, you should consider to put them into single service
 * `Function`: The most atomic process component.
 Several `functions` might belong into a single `service`.